 To break this down for Lightroom.

-- Example when I use Subtract to Mask with a Brush to clean the areas I am left with a clean background selected only.
+2. Example of Subtract to Mask with a Brush to clean the areas so you are left with a clean background selected only.

-- Example when I used a brush again to remove the background selection to focus only on the color banding area.
+3. Example of a brush again to remove the background selection to focus only on the color banding area.

-If the banding occurs due to some lightning that bleeds out behind the subject, you can use the Quick Selection Tool from Photoshop to select the banding area.
+If the banding occurs due to some lighting that bleeds out behind the subject, you can use the Quick Selection Tool in Photoshop to select the banding area.

 The selection example in Photoshop should look like this: